 This is the version you can serve to anyone in the family, but if you want a spiked version (like I did), just add spiced rum to taste.
 Serve hot or cold.
 Enjoy the drink and enjoy your weekends!

 It's fall everyone!
 If you've been reading my blog you know that to me it's really been fall for a few weeks already, but today is still special because it's the first official day of fall.
-Here's a dreamy fall outfit of mine I would wear if I were filthy rich... the vintage Chanel purse alone is almost $3,000.
-Maybe someday if all of this medical school stuff pays off.
+Here's a dreamy fall outfit of mine I would wear if money was no concern... the vintage Chanel purse alone is almost $3,000.
 Make sure to stay tuned later today for an apple cider recipe!

 This weekend is your last chance to enter my Alex and Ani bracelet giveaway!
 I'll be randomly selecting a winner Monday night so click the picture below and get your comments in!
 Good luck and have lovely weekends!